zilliztech/terraform-provider-zillizcloud/docs/create-a-free-cluster.md

 ```

 ## Next Steps
-- Explore creating a Standard Cluster with more resources using the guide: [Creating a Standard Cluster](./create-a-standard-cluster.md)
+- Explore creating a Standard Plan Cluster with more resources using the guide: [Creating a Standard Plan Cluster](./create-a-standard-cluster.md)